What are you announcing today?

 I don’t want to pay for a licence, because how do I know it’s going to the songwriter?

-PRS represents songwriters, composers and music publishers, and collects royalties on their behalf whenever their music is publicly performed.
+PRS for Music represents songwriters, composers and music publishers, and collects royalties on their behalf whenever their music is publicly performed.
 We distribute royalties to our PRS members four times a year; in April, July, October and December.
+View more information.

 I’m a struggling business and your fees are adding extra financial pressures, why should I pay?

 When a music-creator becomes a member of PRS for Music, they give us exclusive permission to license the public performance of their works.
 Therefore, you can’t get a licence to play those works from anyone else.
 Studies have shown that music can provide many benefits when used effectively in a business.
-Music in the workplace has a positive impact on staff morale and productivity.
+Music in shops, stores and shopping centres plays an important part in the overall experience.
+It helps create the right atmosphere for your customers, and has a positive impact on staff morale and productivity.

 Within the UK, everyone is required to comply with copyright law (as defined in the Copyright, Designs and Patents Act, 1988).
 A Music Licence grants you the legal permission to play millions of songs, saving you the time and money needed to gain permission from the music creators directly.